 Kusama is pioneering interoperability by building a network that supports a constellation of independent blockchains.
-These self-sovereign blockchains are referred to as parachains, and will be discussed further in this documentation.
+These self-sovereign blockchains are referred to as parachains and will be discussed further in this documentation.
 The Relay Chain acts as the central backbone of the Kusama network.
 Parachains create blocks of transactions that are sent to validators operating on the Relay Chain.
-These validators confirm that the blocks can be added as permanent addition to the ledger.
+These validators confirm that the blocks can be added permanently to the ledger.
 The result is that all parachains enjoy the same level of rigorous security guarantees.

 The Kusama project was pioneered by Dr. Gavin Wood, a co-founder and former CTO of Ethereum, architect of the Solidity programming language, and author of the first formal specification of a blockchain, the Yellow Paper.
 Kusama is the network for testing, iterating, and experimenting with features that may or may not make it onto the main Polkadot chain.
-While Dr. Wood’s groundbreaking Solidity language laid the foundation for the use of custom smart contracts on the Ethereum blockchain, Kusama is going a step further by allowing any developer the ability to create their own custom blockchain.
+While Dr Wood’s groundbreaking Solidity language laid the foundation for using custom smart contracts on the Ethereum blockchain, Kusama is allowing any developer to create their custom blockchain.

 - Token ticker: KSM